QuEraComputing/Bloqade.jl/docs/src/waveform.md

 ## Creating Waveforms

-In Bloqade, the waveforms are defined as a [`Waveform`](@ref) object, which is a composition of a callable object and a real number `duration`.
+In Bloqade, the waveforms are defined as a [`Waveform`](@ref) object, which is a composition of a callable object and a real number `duration`:

 ```@docs
 BloqadeWaveforms.Waveform
 ```

 Bloqade gives users the flexibility to specify general waveforms by inputting functions.
-The following code constructs a sinusoidal waveform with a time duration of ``2 \mu s``
+The following code constructs a sinusoidal waveform with a time duration of 2 μs:

 ```@example waveform
 using Bloqade